Ghita-Stefan-Andrei/Photo-Manipulation-Software/README.md

 4 - Shows the histograms for RGB and Grayscale

-5 - Should apply a noise filter, wip

-6 - Apply clahe algorithm
+5 - Apply clahe algorithm